ahmetozlu/color_recognition/README.md

 # COLOR RECOGNITION

-This project focuses on color classifying by K-Nearest Neighbor Machine Learning Classifier which is trained by R, G, B Color Histogram.
+This project focuses on color classifying by K-Nearest Neighbors Machine Learning Classifier which is trained by R, G, B Color Histogram.
 It can classify White, Black, Red, Green, Blue, Orange, Yellow and Violet.
 If you want to classify more color or improve the accuracy you should work on the [training data](https://github.com/ahmetozlu/color_classifier/tree/master/src/training_dataset) or consider about other color features such as [Color Moments](https://en.wikipedia.org/wiki/Color_moments) or [Color Correlogram](http://www.cs.cornell.edu/rdz/Papers/ecdl2/spatial.htm).

 ## Quick Demo